aiven/aiven-docs/docs/products/postgresql/concepts/aiven-db-migrate.md

 ## Next steps

-There\'s a detailed guide for performing the migration:
+There's a detailed guide for performing the migration:
 [Migrate to Aiven for PostgreSQL® with aiven-db-migrate](/docs/products/postgresql/howto/migrate-aiven-db-migrate)